AmbientAI/django-opensearch-toolkit/README.md

 Some key advantages to using this app:

 - Configure connections to multiple clusters using the Django settings module
+    - This is completely analogous to how Django manages connections to multiple RDBMS databases
 - Define all cluster settings, ISM policies, and index template mappings _in code_, via migration files
     - This make it easier to track and replicate these settings across environments (e.g., dev & prod clusters).
 - Run migrations against clusters using Django management commands
+    - This is analogous to running `python manage.py migrate` for RDBMS databases
     - Under the hood, it tracks the state of migrations in a hidden index in the cluster itself, similar to what Django does using tables in relational dbs.
 - Write cleaner unit tests with helpful test runners and mocks

 ## Quick Start